edgeimpulse/gst-plugins-edgeimpulse/README.md

 - Accepts RGB video frames of any resolution
 - Passes frames through unchanged
 - Performs inference when model is loaded
-- Supports both classification and object detection models
+- Supports classification, object detection and anomaly detection models
 - Emits inference results as messages (see [Public API](#public-api-inference-output))
 - Attaches VideoRegionOfInterestMeta to each video frame (see [Public API](#public-api-inference-output))